 Ngorongoro Serena Safari Lodge: Our full report

-The bedrooms are linked to the main areas of the lodge by wide walkways built of wood and polished stone.
-There is a large restaurant upstairs, a bar, a TV area, decked, outside seating areas and a curio shop.
-Stone fireplaces have been built into some of these areas – there is one in the reception area and in the dining room – which are welcome in the evenings as it does get cool up here, especially at night.
+The bedrooms are linked to the main areas of this Serena lodge by wide walkways built of wood and polished stone.
+There is a large restaurant upstairs, a bar, a TV area, decked outside seating areas and a curio shop.
+Stone fireplaces have been built into some of these areas – there is one in the reception area and in the dining room – which are welcome in the evenings when it gets cool.

-The busy reception area at the Ngorongoro Serena Lodge has white, painted walls with stencils of wildebeest, a high ceiling and polished, wood floors.
+The busy reception area at the Ngorongoro Serena Safari Lodge has white painted walls with stencils of wildebeest, a high ceiling and polished wood floors.
 High-backed, dark wood-and-leather benches are also decorated with animals, and spears hang on the walls.
-Off the main reception area is a small curio shop which stocks a few toiletries as well as a good range of souvenirs.
-Just through the reception, tucked into a corner, there are two computers which are connected to the internet and can be used at an extra cost.
+Off the main reception area is a small curio shop that stocks a few toiletries, as well as a good range of souvenirs.
+Just through the reception, tucked into a corner, there are two computers that are connected to the internet and can be used (at an extra cost).

-The restaurant is above the bar, with animal-stenciled walls, polished cement floors, two fireplaces and stunning views from a wall of windows.
+The Ngorongoro Serena’s restaurant is situated above the bar and features animal-stenciled walls, polished cement floors, two fireplaces and stunning views from the panoramic windows.

-Most guests staying at the Ngorongoro Serena will arrive with their own vehicle and guide, however the lodge does offer a small selection of additional activities, such as a bush breakfast or lunch - these need to have a minimum of eight people in order to operate.
-A one hour nature walk normally takes place in the afternoon and a forest hike escorted by a parks ranger takes about two to three hours.
+Most guests staying at the Serena Safari Lodge will arrive with their own vehicle and guide, however the lodge does offer a small selection of additional activities, such as a bush breakfast or lunch, although these need to have a minimum of eight people in order to operate.
+A one-hour nature walk normally takes place in the afternoon and a forest hike, escorted by a park ranger, takes about two to three hours.
 There is an additional cost for all of these activities.

 Ideal length of stay: Stay here for at least two nights so that you can spend a full day on safari in the Ngorongoro Crater.

-Directions: Ngorongoro Serena Lodge is about 4 hours drive from Arusha or one hour from Manyara airstrip.
+Directions: Ngorongoro Serena Safari Lodge is about a four-hour drive from Arusha, or a one-hour flight from Manyara airstrip.